Endocrine Dysfunction in Anorexia Nervosa Patients

 Endocrine Abnormalities of Anorexia Nervosa

-Anorexia nervosa and its associated malnutrition and overexercise, can cause a variety of endocrine abnormalities.
-Prolonged starvation greatly impacts the pituitary gland, thyroid gland, adrenal glands, gonads and bones.
-While most complications resolve with weight restoration, others don’t seem to fully normalize even with weight restoration.
-Many of these hormonal changes are appropriate physiologic adaptations to help conserve energy but come at the detriment of bone health and other physiologic abnormalities.
+Anorexia nervosa and its correlated malnutrition and overexercise can cause a variety of endocrine abnormalities.
+Prolonged starvation can greatly impact the pituitary gland, thyroid gland, adrenal glands, gonads and bones.
+While most complications resolve with weight restoration, others don’t fully normalize even with weight restoration.
+Many of these hormonal changes are appropriate physiologic adaptations to help conserve energy, but they come at the cost of bone health and other physiologic abnormalities.

 Sex Hormones

-In both males and females, overexercise and/or caloric restriction causes a disruption in the hypothalamic-pituitary-gonadal axis, resulting in hypothalamic hypogonadism.
-Normally, the hypothalamus secretes gonatropin-releasing hormone (GnRH) in a pulsatile manner, causing increased secretion of luteinizing hormone (LH) and follicle stimulating hormone (FSH) from the pituitary gland, that ultimately result in increased levels of progesterone and estradiol (or, in males, testosterone).
-With anorexia nervosa and a disrupted axis, low levels of estrogen and testosterone are produced due to reduced pulses of GnRH from the hypothalamus.Generally, one must achieve a minimum of 90% ideal body weight in order normalize this axis.
+In both males and females, overexercise and caloric restriction cause a disruption in the hypothalamic-pituitary-gonadal axis, resulting in hypothalamic hypogonadism.
+Normally, the hypothalamus secretes gonatropin-releasing hormone (GnRH) in a pulsatile manner, causing increased secretion of luteinizing hormone (LH) and follicle stimulating hormone (FSH) from the pituitary gland, that ultimately result in increased levels of progesterone and estradiol in females and testosterone in males.
+However, with anorexia nervosa and a disrupted axis, low levels of estrogen and testosterone are produced due to reduced pulses of GnRH from the hypothalamus.Generally, one must achieve a minimum of 90% ideal body weight in order normalize this axis.

 In Females